Memory Node

 -

-Logic of finite automaton operation in a model without a memory node with condition.
+Logic of a finite state machine in a model with a memory node and a condition_

 -

-Activation of Chart block, starting the finite automaton of the model:
+Activating the Chart block, starting the operation of the model’s state machine:

 -